 When will the madness stop?
 Ok, I know that looking on Craigslist and FB Marketplace were the downfall of my last two tractor purchases, but this new acquisition didn't happen because of my perusing the want ads.
 No, this deal was thanks to a fellow tractor club member.
 I guess I never should have joined that club.
 See where it's gotten me?
 Four tractors bought from club members, five if you count one that's been sold.
-And now I have me a Weapons Carrier.
+And now I have me a Weapon Carrier.

 What's that, you say?
-Weapons Carrier?
+Weapon Carrier?
 Uh, is that legal to own?
 Yes, it is.
 And little did I ever think I needed or wanted one.
 But there's a story here.
 "Yes, of course there is," you say.
 Well, sit back and have a listen.
 So I have to go back four years.
 I joined the tractor club in 2020, right smack in the middle of Covid.
-I joined because I'd bought an aluminum can crusher powered by a 1917 2-1/2hp hit and miss engine.
+I joined because I'd bought an aluminum can crusher powered by a 1917 2-1/2hp Economy hit and miss engine.
 The gent I bought it from, Buck, said that the person who buys this can crusher should really be in the club, as it was kind of a mainstay of the club's shows.
 I told him, sure, I'll join, as I had a little Gibson tractor (yes, only one old tractor then) in the garage at home, and I was buying Buck's John Deere LA tractor also (another deal I couldn't pass up).
 I'd never been in a tractor club before.
 Should be fun.
 And now see where it's gotten me.
 But I digress.

 Fast forward several years, and at one of the club shows, another member said to me he's always wanted a Gibson like mine.
 That planted the seed.
 I didn't have a real connection to the Gibson, so that thought of selling it to him began to percolate in the back of my mind.
 Fast forward to earlier this year (2024) and the same guy said he was going to sell his old WWII army truck.
 I innocently asked how much and he said, "I was thinking 35."
 Hmm, 35, 35...
 Thirty-five what?
 Hundred?
 Thousand?
 So I just had to ask, to which he said, "$3500".
 Wow, that seems cheap, I say to myself.
 I told him I was somewhat interested, and maybe we can work out a deal on my Gibson and cash.
 A little time went by and we came to an agreement.
-So now I'm down one Gibson and up one Weapons Carrier.
+So now I'm down one Gibson and up one Weapon Carrier.

-Specifically, this is a 1943 Dodge WC-51 Weapons Carrier.
+Specifically, this is a 1943 Dodge WC-51 Weapon Carrier.
 It's the immediate predecessor to the much beloved Dodge Power Wagon of the post-WWII years.
 When the war ended Dodge knew they had a winner in the WC when all those GIs coming home from the war wanted a 4-wheel-drive truck that was a war-proven workhorse, so Dodge made a civilian version of the military WC starting in the1946 model year.

 My WC has a post-war military aftermarket enclosed cab with doors (thus no spare tire mount) and rudimentary sliding windows.
 I don't think I would have gotten this truck if it didn't have the enclosed cab.
 After all, I do live in Washington State, where it occasionally rains.
 In the cab there's a tag on the passenger door that says: